OpenZeppelin/Event-Scanner/README.md

 ### Building a Scanner

-`EventScanner` provides mode-specific constructors and a builder pattern to configure settings before connecting.
+`EventScannerBuilder` provides mode-specific constructors and a functions to configure settings before connecting.
 Once configured, connect using one of:

 - `connect_ws::<Ethereum>(ws_url)`